-- Achieve maximum contaminant levels (MCLs) for VOCs in the Upper Glacial aguifer by 2030 - Achieve MCLs for VOCs in the Magothy aquifer by 2065 - Achieve MCLs for Sr-90 at the BGRR in
+- Achieve maximum contaminant levels (MCLs) for VOCs in the Upper Glacial aquifer by 2030 - Achieve MCLs for VOCs in the Magothy aquifer by 2065 - Achieve MCLs for Sr-90 at the BGRR in the Upper Glacial aquifer by 2070 - Achieve MCLs for Sr-90 at the Chemical Holes in the Upper Glacial aquifer by 2040

-- the Upper Glacial aquifer by 2070 - Achieve MCLs for Sr-90 at the Chemical Holes in the Upper Glacial aquifer by 2040
+During 2011, BNL continued to make significant progress in restoring groundwater quality.
+Figure 7-4 shows the locations of 13 groundwater treatment systems currently in operation.
+Table 7-1 provides a summary of the amount of VOCs and Sr-90 removed from the aquifer since the start of active remediation in December 1996.
+During 2011, approximately 156 pounds of VOCs and approximately 2.9 mCi of Sr-90 were removed from the groundwater, and approximately 1.5 billion gallons of treated groundwater were returned to the aquifer.

-During 2010, BNL continued to make significant progress in restoring groundwater quality.
-Figure 7-4 shows the locations of 14 groundwater treatment systems currently in operation.
-Table 7-2 provides a summary of the amount of VOCs and Sr-90 removed from the aguifer since the start of active remediation in December 1996.
-During 2010, 183 pounds of VOCs and approximately 1.4 mCi of Sr-90 were removed from the groundwater, and more than 1.8 billion gallons of treated groundwater were returned to the aguifer.
-To date, 6,553 pounds of VOCs have been removed from the aquifer, and noticeable improvements in groundwater quality are evident in the OU I South Boundary, OU III South Boundary, OU III Industrial Park, OU III Industrial Park East, OU III North Street, and Building 96 areas.
-Also to date, two of the treatment systems have removed approximately 23 mCi of Sr-90.
+To date, 6,709 pounds of VOCs have been removed from the aquifer and noticeable improvements in groundwater quality are evident in the OU I South Boundary, OU III South Boundary, OU III Industrial Park, OU III Industrial Park East, and OU III North Street areas.
+Also to date, two of the treatment systems have removed approximately 26 mCi of Sr-90.
 Detailed information on the groundwater treatment systems can be found in SER Volume II, Groundwater Status Report.